Ikhsan Fandi: FK Jerv

 Ikhsan secured a transfer deadline day move on 5 October 2020 from Raufoss IL to fellow Norwegian side FK Jerv before the transfer window closed and signed a contract until 2022.
 FK Jerv is understood to have paid Raufoss over US$50,000 with a sell-on clause for Ikhsan.
 Ikhsan made his debut off the bench 2 days after signing, in a league match against Hamkam.
 He scored his first goal for the club on his full debut in a 4–2 win against his former club Raufoss on October 10, 2020.
 Ikhsan made his second successive start and scored in a 2–1 win over Ullensaker/Kisa IL.
 He timed his run to head in a cross from the right by Ghanaian midfielder Michael Baidoo, scoring his second goal for the club in his third game and helping his new club to their fourth successive victory in the league.

-On 24 October 2020, Ikhsan notched his third and fourth goal for FK Jerv in just his fifth game, helping the club to a 4–2 win against Øygarden FK, with a 50th minute tap-in, before heading in his second from a corner in the 64th minute.
-On 14 December 2020, Ikhsan notched his fifth goal for the club in the final game of the 2020 1. divisjon.
+On 24 October 2020, Ikhsan notched his third and fourth goals for FK Jerv in just his fifth game, helping the club to a 4–2 win against Øygarden FK, with a 50th-minute tap-in, before heading in his second from a corner in the 64th minute.
+On 14 December 2020, Ikhsan notched his fifth goal for the club in the final game of the 2020 1.divisjon.
 He came on at half-time and equalised from close range in the 90th minute against Stjørdals/Blink IL.
 Ikhsan has called it the "most important of his career", after the result preserved FK Jerv's place in the Norwegian second tier.

-On 13 June 2021, after missing the first four games of the 2021 1. divisjon due to an injury, Ikhsan scored his first goal of the season just three minutes into his first appearance after coming on as a substitute at the 72nd minute.
-Ikhsan latched on to a cut-back from Willis Furtado, and finishing past Igor Spiridonov from close range, to equalise for his club against Bryne FK.
+On 13 June 2021, after missing the first four games of the 2021 1.divisjon due to an injury, Ikhsan scored his first goal of the season just three minutes into his first appearance after coming on as a substitute at the 72nd minute.
+Ikhsan latched on to a cut-back from Willis Furtado, and finished past Igor Spiridonov from close range, to equalise for his club against Bryne FK.
 He then helped to set up his club's winner, in the second minute of added time, playing a one-two with Thomas Zernichow, who later back-heeled for John Olav Norheim to make it 2–1.

 On 23 June 2021, Ikhsan opened the scoring on his first start since returning from injury in a 1–1 draw against Strømmen IF after a botched interception by Magnus Tvedte, allowing Ikhsan to flick the ball and put it past Simen Kjellevold Lillevik for his second goal in three matches.
-The 2021 season ended in Ikhsan's club FK Jerv being promoted to the Eliteserien, after the club had won 8–7 on penalties in a promotion play-off match against SK Brann on 16 December 2021.
-Ikhsan congratulated his club, adding that "I feel so happy and proud of my club for securing promotion and I'm looking forward to featuring and playing well against the big boys in the Eliteserien next season."
+The 2021 season ended in Ikhsan's club, FK Jerv, being promoted to the Norway 1st division league, Eliteserien, after the club had won 8–7 on penalties in a promotion play-off match against SK Brann on 16 December 2021.
+Ikhsan congratulated his club, adding that "I feel so happy and proud of my club for securing promotion, and I'm looking forward to featuring and playing well against the big boys in the Eliteserien next season."